 This course is, indeed, designed to tackle the practical consequences of shifting our way of understanding the most pressing issues of today away from the ahistorical assumptions that often dominate contemporary global and international discourses.
 Our political and economic leaders act on the world as if what they believe about how it came to be, how its material and ideational forces driven human activity, are true.
 But what if they’re understanding of the global past is wrong?
 This course there aims to take a series of issues that are central to our modern condition—globalization and economic imperialism, human rights and humanitarianism, colonialism and anti-colonialism, international conflict and law, transnational sexuality, environmental transformations, cosmopolitanism and identity—and interrogate them from across time and space.
 Above all the very categories of “national,” “international,” “transnational,” “world,” and “global” history will be evaluated and tested against historical evidence.

 This is a likely to be taught as a seminar and so emphasis will be placed on class discussion, presentations, and a research essay.
 We will meet once a week online.

 Requirements and Assignments

-Assignments may entail conventional historical formats, such as undertaking a research paper or book review essays, but these may also be involve presenting out research in conferences and workshops, making podcasts, or maintaining your work on cuPortfolio.
+Assignments entail conventional historical formats, such as undertaking a research paper or book review essays, but these may also be involve presenting research in smaller workshops, making podcasts, or maintaining your work on cuPortfolio.